HKLM\SYSTEM - Enum\USBSTOR

 DeviceClasses

-or location information (and vice versa).
+DeviceClasses can be used to identity the device id (vendor and product names) of an USB device from its serial number or location information (and vice versa).
 The last written timestamp of a device subkey can be an indicator of when the device was last plugged on the system or the first time the device was plugged following a reboot.
 However, the subkey does not appear to be reliably written to on recent versions of the Windows operating system and thus the timestamp should not be considered by itself as a reliable indicator of the device’s last activity.

-Hive | Location |
+| Hive | Location |

 HKLM\SYSTEM |

-File: %SystemRoot%\System32\config\SYSTEM .
-Registry key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\DeviceClasses . |
+File: %SystemRoot%\System32\config\SYSTEM.
+Registry key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\DeviceClasses. |

-Introduced in Windows Vista, the DeviceClasses
+Introduced in Windows Vista, the DeviceClasses registry key contains

 system-wide information about the currently or previously connected plug and